PhD in Business Administration - Management of Engineering & Technology

 Individuals who are interested in enrolling in this program may be business professionals, managers, engineers, or computer administrators.
 Previous courses in technology management, logistics, supply-and-demand, consumer behavior, and economics could prove helpful.
 Applicants to Northcentral University's online graduate programs should already possess a bachelor's degree; some programs may have additional requirements.

 Students enrolled in this program have the opportunity to learn how technology is used to manage data and lead organizational operations.
-Participants will have the chance to explore the importance of technical advancements in order to advance productivity and create quality goods or services.
+Participants have the chance to explore the importance of technical advancements in order to advance productivity and create quality goods or services.
 The curriculum is also designed to cover issues that modern businesses face and examine ways to address them in order to maintain a competitive edge in a global marketplace.
 In addition, students have the chance to examine concepts in systems control, business planning, forecasting, and personnel management.
-Before finishing the program, learners will have the chance to complete a final research project in which they evaluate a field-specific concern and offer an original and practical solution to the problem.

 Program Length/Total Credits Required: